chenhan97/PersonGAN/README.md

 ********************************************************************************************************************************
 # Start

-You can start training by typing `python3 main.py` in the command line to run the main.py file.
+1.You can start training by typing `python3 main.py` in the command line to run the main.py file.

-You need to enter named entities to determine the topic of generated text.
+2.You need to enter named entities to determine the topic of generated text.

 (Note: One space between each named entity and all named entities are lowercase)

+3.You also need to enter an author's name to let the model extract personalized information from the author's text.

+(For example, you can use the text stored in `/PersonGAN/Preparation/data/Simon_Denyer` as a training corpus, so you need to enter `Simon_Denyer` at this stage to specify the search path for the program.)

 # Result